GEMINI-Medicine/pyDeid/README.md

     c.
 Now we are in the virtual environment.
 In the environment, run:

-    ```conda install pip``` (we will be using `pip` to install `pydeid`).
+    ```conda install pip -y``` (we will be using `pip` to install `pydeid`).

     d.Once `pip` is installed run:

-    ```echo $CONDA_PREFIX/bin/pip install /path/to/pydeid``` (where `/path/to/pydeid` is the path to which you cloned pydeid in step 2 and `$CONDA_PREFIX` is the location of all conda virtual environments).
+    ```$CONDA_PREFIX/bin/pip install /path/to/pydeid``` (where `/path/to/pydeid` is the path to which you cloned pydeid in step 2 and `$CONDA_PREFIX` is the location of all conda virtual environments).

     e.
-You may also need to install pandas with:
+You will also need to install `pandas` and `tqdm` with:

-    ```conda install pandas```
+    ```conda install pandas -y```

-	And `spacy` with:
+	And you can now use `pyDeid` on AIO in the command line.

-    ```conda install spacy```
+    *Note that named entity recognition with `spaCy` is not currently supported on AIO*.

-4. Now you can begin de-identifying.
+3. Now you can begin de-identifying.
 One simple option is to use python interactively in the shell (reminder to use Ctrl+Z to exit the interactive mode).
 This can also be done in a [screen](https://linuxize.com/post/how-to-use-linux-screen/) session to prevent ssh session disconnections.

-5. When done, simply conda deactivate to exist the session.
+4. When done, simply conda deactivate to exist the session.

-Another option is to run the de-identification using the Jupyter IDE (for user friendliness).
-However, currently this option cannot currently be used with screen.
+Another option is to run the de-identification using the Jupyter IDE in VSCode (for user friendliness).
+However, currently this option cannot currently be used with `screen`.

 1. Begin by setting up VSCode with AIO using [these](https://docs.google.com/document/d/1igZKvNml9KOjiuKC2jySV-dAj0-owJzai6F9DycR8sk/edit#heading=h.mllbdqszaury) instructions (only section 1 Connecting VS code to a remote server).